XCVG/commoncore/README.md

 A rough plan is in place for the future of CommonCore.

 * 1.x _Arroyo_ : Basic features complete.
-* 2.x _Balmora_ : Retarget to Unity 2018.
-Separate modules, remove dependencies, general cleanup and documentation.
+* 2.x _Balmora_ : Separate modules, remove dependencies, general cleanup and documentation.
 * 3.x _Citadel_ : UI theming and initial mod support.
 More?
 * 4.x _Downwarren_ : AI and actor improvements.
 Improved stealth mechanics?
 More?
 * 5.x _Endar Spire_ : Mobile and VR support?